RiddhiVora23/Portfolio/Data Science NLP/README.md

 3. Run the Jupyter Notebook to train and evaluate the models.

-Dataset
+**
+Dataset**
 The dataset used in this project is available from https://www.kaggle.com/c/fake-news/data.

-Ethical Considerations
+**Ethical Considerations**

-* Data Bias: The accuracy of the model is dependent on the quality and bias of the training data.
+1. Data Bias: The accuracy of the model is dependent on the quality and bias of the training data.
 It is important to be aware of potential biases in the dataset and to mitigate their impact on the model's performance.

-* Transparency: The inner workings of the model should be transparent to the extent possible.
+2. Transparency: The inner workings of the model should be transparent to the extent possible.
 This allows users to understand how the model makes decisions and to identify potential biases.

-* Accountability: The developers and deployers of the model are accountable for its impact on society.
+3. Accountability: The developers and deployers of the model are accountable for its impact on society.
 It is important to use the model responsibly and to avoid unintended consequences.

-* Privacy: The privacy of individuals should be protected when collecting and using data for fake news detection.
+4.Privacy: The privacy of individuals should be protected when collecting and using data for fake news detection.